Exclusive: Dubai Aerospace drops plans for big aircraft order, targets M&A deal

 A pricing disagreement had been an issue when Tarapore told Reuters in May 2018 DAE was interested in the order.
 This has led to DAE pursuing other options to increase its portfolio.

-Airbus and Boeing could not be immediately reached for comment.
+Boeing declined to comment on customer discussions.
+Airbus could not be immediately reached for comment.

 The order for 400 single-aisle aircraft would have been worth more than $40 billion at list prices, though discounts of at least 50 percent are common on large orders.